damosull/playwright-1/notes/09-screenshots-visual-testing.md

   - The UI will be compared against the base screenshots mentioned above.

-- NB: The above code only generates a file for the browser you ran the 1st test in.
-Therefore you have to run the test once for each of your browsers first, before the comparison will work (in order to generate the base screenshots for each browser)
+- _Note: When you run this test for the 1st time, a snapshot is only generated for that browser.
+Therefore, you have to run the test once for **each** of your browsers first, before the comparison will work (in order to generate the base screenshots for each browser)_.

 # Visual Testing - Single Element Screenshot